Wednesday

 So there it is; that’s how that particular psychological eccentricity of mine played out today: my apparent emotional ADD concerning Gulf Coast evacuees enabled my fondness for figuring out geeky stuff.
 Go figure.

-drive on the left because of the way Samurai warriors carried their swords.
+(Oh yeah, and it turns out that the Japanese drive on the left because of the way Samurai warriors carried their swords.
 Really.)